-Joseph Boctor, software developer and .NET expert with Syntlogo GmbH, contacted him and obtained maintainer rights for the repository.
+Joseph Boctor, former software developer and .NET expert at Syntlogo GmbH, contacted him and obtained maintainer rights for the repository.
 He directly added two bug fixes to it for the bugs that have confronted him so far.

 Unfortunately, he was not able to update the NuGet package that was created, because he didn’t have the API key of the Nuget.org account of the original developer.

 Joseph also split the software repository.
 He created a separate account on nuget.org so that he was able to upload the updated package without bugs.
 He gave the package a different name to be able to differentiate between the original and fixed versions.